nualagr/dargan-health-foods/README.md

   * [Heroku Postgres](https://www.heroku.com/postgres).
 Used during production to store the product information, user information, and other data.

 - APIs
-  * [Google Books API](https://developers.google.com/books).
-Used to source the book synopsis, author information and book covers.

 - Apps:
   * [Balsamiq](https://balsamiq.com/).
 Used to create the project wireframes.
   * [Inkscape](https://inkscape.org/).
 Used to edit the Vecteezy svgs.
   * [Microsoft Excel](https://www.microsoft.com/en-ie/microsoft-365/excel).
-Used to create the testing spreadsheets.
+Used to create the fixture files and convert them to .csv files.
+Also used to create the testing spreadsheets.

 ##### back to [top](#table-of-contents)
 ---